Franz Stangl: Sobibor, April – August 1942

+Also according to Bauer, Stangl participated in gang rapes of female prisoners prior to killing them:

 Treblinka, September 1942 – August 1943

 On 28 August 1942, Odilo Globočnik ordered Stangl to become Kommandant at the newly opened but disorganized death camp, Treblinka, then under the incompetent command of Irmfried Eberl.
 Globočnik trusted that Stangl could restore order at Treblinka, since Stangl had a reputation as a highly competent administrator and people manager with an excellent grasp of detail.

 Stangl assumed command of Treblinka on 1 September 1942.
 Stangl wanted his camp to look attractive, so he ordered the paths paved and flowers planted along the sides of Seidel Street, near camp headquarters and SS living quarters.
 Despite being directly responsible for the camp's operations, Stangl said he limited his contact with Jewish prisoners as much as possible.
 Stangl rarely intervened with unusually cruel acts (other than gassing) perpetrated by his subordinate officers at the camp.
 He usually wore a white uniform and carried a whip, which caused prisoners to nickname him the "White Death".

-He claimed while in prison that his dedication had nothing to do with ideology or hatred of Jews.
+Stangl claimed while in prison that his dedication had nothing to do with ideology or hatred of Jews.
 He said he matter-of-factly viewed the prisoners as material objects rather than people, including their extermination: "That was my profession.
 I enjoyed it.
 It fulfilled me.
 And yes, I was ambitious about that, I won't deny it."
 Stangl accepted and grew accustomed to the killings, perceiving prisoners not as humans but merely as "cargo" that must be destroyed.
 Stangl accepted the extermination of the Jews as a fact.
 At about this time, Stangl began drinking heavily.
 He is quoted as saying:

 In September 1942, Stangl supervised the building of new, larger gas chambers to augment the existing gas chambers.
 The new gas chambers became operational in early autumn 1942.
 It is believed that these death chambers were capable of killing 3,000 people in two hours, and 12,000 to 15,000 victims easily every day, with a maximum capacity of 22,000 deaths in 24 hours.
 According to Jankiel Wiernik: "When the new gas chambers were completed, the Hauptsturmführer [Stangl] came and remarked to the SS men who were with him: 'Finally the Jewish city is ready' (Endlich ist die Judenstadt fertig)".